Meet Our Team

 In his more than 30 years of practice as a trial and appellate lawyer, Stephen has been lead counsel in scores of state and federal court jury trials and appeals, including before the California Supreme Court and the U.S. Supreme Court.
 He serves as a trusted advisor to senior executives, prominent domestic and international businesses, public and private companies of all sizes, and other individuals as plaintiffs and defendants in high-stakes civil and commercial disputes.
 Throughout his broad civil litigation practice, he covers intellectual property, real property and land use, environmental and basic materials, complex contracts and business torts, employment, securities, civil rights, and class action matters across industries ranging from entertainment to technology.
 In addition, Stephen is frequently engaged as an arbitrator and mediator in domestic and international complex commercial disputes.

 From investigations to trial, Stephen represents companies, executives, lawyers, doctors, actors, public figures and entities, and boards and committees in white collar criminal matters.
 He skillfully guides clients through government investigations and successfully defends them against prosecutions related to public corruption, the Foreign Corrupt Practices Act (FCPA), domestic and international sanctions issues, the False Claims Act (FCA), healthcare laws, and financial controls.
-His enviable track record includes a mid-trial dismissal of a former agent with the Drug Enforcement Agency charged with conspiracy and fraud, having no charges filed against a doctor following a months-long investigation alleging $30 million in FCA violations, and a favorable disposition and dismissal of all remaining charges for an expert charged with embezzling millions of dollars of NASA funds.
+His enviable track record includes a midtrial dismissal of a former agent with the Drug Enforcement Agency charged with conspiracy and fraud, having no charges filed against a doctor following a months-long investigation alleging $30 million in FCA violations, and a favorable disposition and dismissal of all remaining charges for an expert charged with embezzling millions of dollars of NASA funds.
 Stephen is currently defending the former University of Southern California water polo coach in the highly publicized “Varsity Blues” college admissions case against fraud charges.
-With extensive experience on both sides of an investigation, Stephen’s practice also involves conducting internal investigations, among which was his appointment to monitor the Orange County District Attorney’s compliance with a Blue Ribbon Commission’s recommendations related to jail informants.
+With extensive experience on both sides of an investigation, Stephen’s practice also involves conducting internal investigations, among which was his appointment to investigate Riverside County departments related to highly publicized allegations about the care of the 13 Turpin children after being rescued from their abusive home, and to monitor the Orange County District Attorney’s compliance with a Blue Ribbon Commission’s recommendations related to jail informants.

 Stephen has made prevailing in high-stakes litigation cases both at trial and on appeal a hallmark of his practice.
-In 2018, the Daily Journal awarded Stephen the “California Lawyer Attorneys of the Year (CLAY) Award” for his trial advocacy in People v.
+In 2018, Daily Journal awarded Stephen the “California Lawyer Attorneys of the Year (CLAY) Award” for his trial advocacy in People v.
 Biane et al., which former California Attorney General Jerry Brown touted as one of the most significant public corruption matters in California history.
-After a 10-month trial, Stephen secured a complete defense verdict for real estate developer Jeffrey Burum, defeating allegations that three county officials took bribes from Mr. Burum in exchange for their approval for a $102 million settlement of a land dispute.
-Stephen then filed two civil rights suits on behalf of Mr. Burum and his company for the retaliatory investigation, which resulted in a $65 million settlement between the County, Mr. Burum, and his company in November 2020.
+After a 10-month trial, Stephen secured a complete defense verdict for the co-managing partner of a real estate developer, defeating allegations that three county officials took bribes from the client in exchange for their approval for a $102 million settlement of a land dispute.
+Stephen then filed two civil rights suits on behalf of the co-managing partner and his company for the retaliatory investigation, which resulted in a $65 million settlement between the County, the client, and his company in November 2020.
 Stephen’s other recent successes include achieving a $40 million settlement for the States of Arizona and Oklahoma in a consumer protection laws violation suit against Volkswagen AG, affirming on appeal the dismissal of substantive RICO violation claims against his client, and obtaining multimillion-dollar settlements for a Native American tribe in a lawsuit against the government for mismanaging tribal assets.

 Stephen is dedicated to furthering the education of and creating better public systems for practicing and aspiring lawyers, governments, and law enforcement worldwide.
 He is a member of the Inter-American Juridical Committee, one of the principal organs of the Organization of American States which serves as an advisory body on juridical matters to promote the progressive development and codification of international law.
 He taught law school classes in constitutional law, civil rights law, federal courts, and professional responsibility; and has conducted law enforcement training at the FBI National Academy and overseas on money laundering, asset forfeiture, and U.S. banking regulations.
 As a member of the U.S. Court of Appeals for the Ninth Circuit’s Jury Instruction Committee while on the bench, Stephen was responsible for drafting and publishing model jury instructions.
 He was a founding member of the State Department’s Public-Private Partnership for Justice Reform in Afghanistan, and he conducted joint training exercises and investigations with foreign law enforcement agencies in Russia, Kazakhstan, Estonia, Latvia, Poland, Ukraine, and South Korea.
 Locally, Stephen previously served as chair of the Los Angeles County Blue Ribbon Commission on Public Safety and volunteers his time on nonprofit boards.